 Hollow Man is parodied in Scary Movie 2.
 Two main characters find themselves locked in a freezer while running from an angry spirit.
 After a "heartwarming" monologue, the heroine takes a couple of screws, cups, strings, and other extraneous items and somehow manages to create an entire bulldozer, destroying the wall and allowing them to escape.

-Spoofed in Shanghai Knights, where a detective is said to have "picked the lock using a deck of rather risqué playing cards.
+Spoofed in Shanghai Knights, where Chon Lin is said to have "picked the lock using a deck of rather risqué playing cards.
 Then scaled the walls with a mop, a fork, and various pilfered undergarments."

 In The World Is Not Enough, M is locked in a cage with a clock left on a stool so she'll know when a bomb will kill her (and the rest of the city).
 The cage is filled with artifacts being excavated from the site, most of which are useless.
 There is, however, a broom, which she uses to knock over the clock.
 When the villain comes back, they leave the clock on the cell door instead of setting it back up.
 M promptly uses the clock to power a tracking chip in her pocket, which they never bothered to search for.

-The Fire Nation's stupidity is Turned Up to Eleven in M Night Shyamalan's The Last Airbender.
-In the show, they keep Earthbenders imprisoned on a large metal platform far out to sea, where no earth is available for the Earthbenders to use against their captors.
+The Fire Nation's stupidity is Turned Up to Eleven in M. Night Shyamalan's The Last Airbender.
+In the show, they keep Earthbenders imprisoned on a large metal platform far out to sea, where no earth is available for the Earthbenders to use against their captors until they discover that the ship runs on coal.
 In The Movie, they keep the Earthbenders imprisoned in a quarry.
 With only a handful of guards keeping the order.
 Their prison is literally made out of weaponry.
-The implication is that they Earthbenders are too psychologically broken to fight back in the first place.
+The implication is that the Earthbenders are too psychologically broken to fight back in the first place.

-In Iron Man, Tony Stark is kidnapped and left mostly unsupervised with various parts that are supposed to build a bomb.
+Pictured above: in Iron Man 1, Tony Stark is kidnapped and left mostly unsupervised with various parts that are supposed to build a missile.
 Instead he builds the first version of his Iron Man suit and uses it to escape.

 Masters of the Universe uses this trope to create a Hope Spot: Skeletor has captured He-Man and taken him back to Eternia, and has broken the Cosmic Key, stranding the rest of the heroes on Earth...then he grabs the Idiot Ball and leaves the broken Key behind with the rest of the heroes, the Key's inventor, all the spare parts needed to fix the Key, and a guy who can figure out how to set the Key to teleport them all directly into Skeletor's throne room.